Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A hearing can be waived if you feel the information you have submitted is sufficient.
 A referee will still review all information related to your protest prior to making a recommendation to the Lancaster County Board of Equalization.

-Dates and times for referee hearings vary annually.
+Phone hearings are typically held from mid-June to mid-July.
+In person hearings will be scheduled in mid-July (dates and times will vary).
 For more information on this year's referee hearing calendar, please contact the County Clerk's Office via email or at 402-441-8724.